De Barry family: Family seat

 Barryscourt Castle near Carrigtwohill was the seat of the Barry family from the 12th century until 1617 when they removed to Barrymore Castle in Castlelyons.
 In 1771, the 6th Earl saw Barrymore Castle burn to the ground.
 The family fortunes were subsequently dissipated by his issue, the 7th and 8th Earls.

-The name of the town of Buttevant is believed to derive from the family's battle cry – Boutez-en-Avant, roughly translating as "Kick your way through".
+The name of the town of Buttevant is believed to derive from the family's battle cry—Boutez-en-Avant, roughly translating as "Kick your way through".

 Irish descendants

 The most prominent Gaelic neighbours of the de Barrys were the MacCarthy Reagh dynasty, rulers of the principality or petty kingdom of Carbery.
 For the most part, with not a great many exceptions, the two families kept on good terms, and also regularly intermarried.
-The de Barrys are descended from several of the MacCarthy Reagh princes through their daughters.
+The de Barrys are descended from several of the MacCarthy Reagh princes and vice versa, through this intermarriage.
 Likewise the Barrys intermarried with the also powerful MacCarthys of Muskerry.

 Some Barrys eventually became so Gaelicized that a paternal Gaelic lineage was imagined for them.
-They were made to descend from Fothach Canann, 5th son of the famous Lugaid Mac Con of the Dáirine or Corcu Loígde.
+They were made to descend from Fothach Canann, fifth son of the famous Lugaid Mac Con of the Dáirine or Corcu Loígde.

 Uí Liatháin

-The Uí Liatháin or "Sons of Liathán", whose long decayed and defunct kingdom the de Barrys by coincidence came to occupy, are notable for having raided other parts of Britain in antiquity from their fortresses in Wales and Cornwall.
-Also, notable is that the de Barry family descend maternally, through Angharad and Nesta, from the ancient Welsh Prince Cunedda, whose sons were the Britons who ended the Uí Liatháin's dominance in Wales.
+The Uí Liatháin or "Sons of Liathán", whose long-decayed and defunct kingdom the de Barrys by coincidence came to occupy, are notable for having raided other parts of Britain in antiquity from their fortresses in Wales and Cornwall.
+Also, notable is that the de Barry family descend maternally, through Angharad and Nesta, from the ancient Welsh prince Cunedda, whose sons were the Britons who ended the Uí Liatháin's dominance in Wales.